edsellec/timesheet-web/README.md

 # Timesheet (Frontend)

 A web-based application for filing employee timesheets.
-Targeted for educators', it's User-friendly, and fast web application for weekly / monthly reporting.
+Targeted for educators', it's a user-friendly and fast web application specified for weekly and monthly reporting.

 # Description
 Users can be assigned one or more of the following roles: